 Default values can be specified to set a predefined value to a target property if the corresponding source property is null.
 Constants can be specified to set such a predefined value in any case.
-Default values and constants are specified as String values and are subject to type conversion either via built-in conversions or the invocation of other mapping methods in order to match the type required by the target property.
+Default values and constants are specified as String values.
+When the target type is a primitive or a boxed type, the String value is taken literal.
+Bit / octal / decimal / hex patterns are allowed in such case as long as they are a valid literal.
+In all other cases, constant or default values are subject to type conversion either via built-in conversions or the invocation of other mapping methods in order to match the type required by the target property.